phalcon-orphanage/docs/en/reference/models.rst

     }

-The first parameter indicates the field of the local model that is making the association;the second indicates the name of the referenced model and the third field name in the referenced field.
+The first parameter indicates the field of the local model that is making the association; the second indicates the name of the referenced model and the third field name in the referenced field.
 You could also use arrays to define multiple fields in the relationship.

 Taking advantage of relationships
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^